mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 {{<img src="syncthing-cant-connect.webp" has-border="true">}}

-That's expected because I haven't configured Fly.io to allow any inbound traffic to Syncthing.
+That's expected because I haven't configured my Fly.io server to allow any inbound traffic.
+If I left the server alone long enough, it would likely connect anyway through a [relay](https://docs.syncthing.net/users/relaying.html#relaying), but Syncthing works better if you configure its incoming ports correctly.

 ## Configuring firewall ports for Syncthing

-At this point, Syncthing is up and running on Fly.io, but it isn't much use because it can't communicate with any of my other devices.
-Syncthing helpfully has clear documentation that explains how to configure your firewall to allow Syncthing to get the network traffic it needs [to communicate with peers](https://docs.syncthing.net/users/firewall.html#local-firewall):
+At this point, Syncthing is up and running on Fly.io, but it can't accept traffic from any of my other devices.
+Syncthing has helpfully clear documentation that explains how to configure your firewall to allow Syncthing to get the network traffic it needs [to communicate with peers](https://docs.syncthing.net/users/firewall.html#local-firewall):

 > Port 22000/TCP: TCP based sync protocol traffic
 >